 Columns B-E contain the non-HIV mortality rates that apply in the current projection year.
 Because mortality tables conventionally present mortality probabilities according to individuals' exact age, but the model groups individuals according to their age at last birthday at the start of the year, it is necessary to convert mortality rates by exact age (columns B-C) to mortality rates by age last birthday (columns D-E).
-In the period up to 2010, the mortality rates are calculated from tables derived from past mortality statistics in South Africa (columns G-AF for males and AH-BG for females).
-After 2010, non-HIV mortality rates are assumed to decline exponentially towards some 'ultimate' mortality level; these ultimate rates and exponential decay factors are shown in columns BI-BL.
+In the period up to 2015, the mortality rates are calculated from tables derived from past mortality statistics in South Africa (columns G-AK for males and AM-BQ for females).
+After 2015, non-HIV mortality rates are assumed to decline exponentially towards some 'ultimate' mortality level; these ultimate rates and exponential decay factors are shown in columns BS-BV.

-Columns BO-BQ show the life expectancy at the age of death, calculated according to the West level 26 life table (applying a 4% discount rate).
+Columns BY-CA show the life expectancy at the age of death, calculated according to the West level 26 life table.
 These are used only for the purpose of calculating the number of life years lost due to AIDS (row 14 in the 'Results' sheet).